JacobMonks/Software_Notes/GCP_Notes/Associate_Cloud_Engineer_Dan_Sullivan/Kubernetes.md

 Volumes are storage mechanisms that store data independent of the pod's lifecycle.
 If a pod fails and is restarted, the contents of a volume attached to that pod will continue to exist.

 ### Namespaces
 A namespace is a logical abstraction for separating groups of resources in a cluster.
-They are used when clusters host a variety of projects, teams, or other groups that may use different policies for using cluster resoruces.
+They are used when clusters host a variety of projects, teams, or other groups that may use different policies for using cluster resources.
 GKE includes a default namespace to be used for objects with no other namespace defined.

 ### Node Pools
 A node pool is a collection of nodes in a cluster that all have the same configuration.
 When a cluster is first created, all nodes are in the same node pool.
 Node pools are useful for grouping nodes with similar features.